Richugan/tpa-front/README.md

 Assumptions

+- Some block are missed due it's just static information, I was focused more on various functionalities to show all the possibilities

 - The project will be run with Node.js LTS and the latest Angular CLI installed globally.

 - A modern browser environment (Chrome/Edge/Firefox/Safari) is assumed for running and testing the app.